HannahTalksDev/HealthData/README.md

 - **Husky** for Git hooks
 - **lint-staged** for pre-commit checks

-Code is automatically linted and formatted before each commit.
+Code is automatically linted and formatted before each commit using commit hooks.

 ## Tech Stack